-RemoteMappingKernelManager is a subclass of JKG's existing SeedingMappingKernelManager and provides two functions.
+RemoteMappingKernelManager is a subclass of Notebook's MappingKernelManager and provides two functions.

-1. It provides the vehicle for making the RemoteKernelManager class known and available.

-2. It overrides start_kernel to look at the target kernel's kernel spec to see if it contains a remote process proxy class entry.
-If so, it records the name of the class in its member variable to be made available to the kernel start logic.
+- 1. It provides the vehicle for making the RemoteKernelManager class known and available. - 2.
+It overrides start_kernel to look at the target kernel's kernel spec to see if it contains a remote process proxy class entry.
+If so, it records the name of the class in its member variable to be made avaiable to the kernel start logic.